Category Archives: Europe

 What do we do with this?

-Julian’s revelations are not unattainable to any person who is seeking.
-Maybe we all have some kind of early experience that informs much of our lifelong walk with Jesus.
+Revelations like Julian’s are available to many people who is seeking.
+But not having visions do not make you a second-rate follower — besides, Julian offered her!
+It is possible we all have some kind of pre-verbal experience with God that informs much of our lifelong walk with Jesus.
 Try the prayer of imagination.

 Spend some time seeking.
 Let God clarify for you just what you should be hearing.
 If you really want to take Julian’s example, you will dare to write it all down and meditate on it another day.